College Credit in High School

 Applicants who have completed, and received a college credit for, any of the nursing prerequisite coursework listed below will not be reviewed for admissions.
 They will be directed to apply directly to a Nursing Program at a community college for later application to our RN to BSN program, or to apply directly to traditional university BSN program.

 Anatomy and Physiology I

 Anatomy and Physiology II

-Applicants who would like to take college coursework while in high school and still apply, should focus on college courses such as college algebra,-calculus or calculus, general physics, introductory biology courses, nutrition, and other general education courses such as introductory psychology and sociology, literature, and interpersonal communication.
+Applicants who would like to take college coursework while in high school should focus on courses such as college algebra,-calculus or calculus, general physics, introductory biology courses, nutrition, and other general education courses such as introductory psychology and sociology, literature, and interpersonal communication.

 It is noteworthy to add that an applicant can be competitive without having completed college coursework by completing courses offered in high school that focus on the academic topics above.